Can You Refinance a USDA Loan or Mortgage? | 2025

 For homeowners who’ve had their current loan a long time, starting over at 30 years might actually increase their total interest costs.

-To lower your total costs, or even pay off the loan sooner, you might refinance into a conventional loan.
+If you’re looking for how to get out of a USDA loan to lower your total costs, or even pay off the loan sooner, you might refinance USDA loan to conventional.
 Conventional mortgages allow 20-, 15-, and even 10-year loan terms.

 However, shortening a loan’s term will usually increase its payments.
 So this is not the right move for someone looking to lower their monthly payment.